riocrokite/SAFIRE/README.md

 3.4.
 Mono costs around 50% less

 3.5.
-Xenon price remains the same
+Xenon price per kg remains the same

-4. ISRU rebalance, slow but no heat radiators needed, can produce only oxidizer, 1t of Oxidizer per day for large ISRU, 200kg for small can operate at almost 100% efficiency unmanned, Kerbals give reduced improvement (~10% per level) 30 EC needed for 100% small efficiency, 120 EC needed for large 100% efficiency
+4. ISRU rebalance: converters are now slow but don't need heat radiators needed.
+They can produce only oxidizer; 1t of Oxidizer per day for large ISRU, 200kg for small.
+They can also operate at almost 100% efficiency unmanned, Kerbals give reduced improvement (~10% per level).
+Energy needs: ~30 EC needed for 100% small efficiency, ~120 EC needed for large 100% efficiency

 Copyright 2019 by riocrokite